for-giobbe/BASE/tutorial_3.md

 in a single analysis.
 To apply different tresholds across different clades separate analyses have to be carried out, or  ```x ``` can be specified to disable any tollerance towards missing species in the branches/clades of interest.

-Nonetheless these results should be **handeled carefully**: if we allow too much missing data, both in the branch/clades of interest and in the whole tree, the analyses start to become meaningless.
+Nonetheless these results should be **handled carefully**: if we allow too much missing data, both in the branch/clades of interest and in the whole tree, the analyses start to become meaningless.
 For example: if we want to consider the branch leading to a clade of 50 species, one thing is to allow 3-4 of them to go missing, but when more than half are not present the analysis doesn't make sense anymore.
 A good approach is to stay conservative and try to explore the tradeoff between the number of OGs considered and the missing data treshold,